 Participation by full-time clergy in the diocesan health insurance is mandatory; premiums are paid through the assessment budget.
 Clergy entering the Diocese after January 1, 2015 are covered with single coverage by the Diocese.
 When calling new clergy, adjustments to stipend may be necessary to enable them to purchase family coverage.
-Please contact Zee Turnbull, Human Resources Administrator, or Christine Faulstich, Canon to the Ordinary, with questions.
+Please contact Zee Turnbull, Director of Human Resources, or Christine Faulstich, Canon to the Ordinary, with questions.